David Simon’s The Wire Stands the Test of Time!

 This is the show at its most heart-wrenching, with plot developments like a sensitive young boy embracing the drug trade to avoid being picked on for his intellectualism, or a kid talking to the cops about a murder he witnessed, only to be sent to a foster home, and beaten by his fellow charges for being a rat.

-As a vivid picture of how a city lives, operates and dies, The Wire is unprecedented television, and it still holds up remarkably well, even to this day.
-If you’ve already watched through the series, you’ll know I’ve barely scratched the surface of what this show is, and how it moves with such fluidity through the lifeblood of one of America’s murder capitals (St. Louis has pushed the city to second place as of 2016.)
+As a vivid picture of how a city lives, operates, and dies, The Wire is unprecedented television, and it still holds up remarkably well, even to this day.
+If you’ve already watched the series, you’ll know I’ve barely scratched the surface of what this show is, and how it moves with such fluidity through the lifeblood of one of America’s murder capitals (St. Louis has pushed the city to second place as of 2016.)

-If, on the other hand, you’re reading this spoiler-free outline of the series as a newbie, and find yourself even remotely intrigued, I would encourage you to sit down with an HBO GO subscription and see what all the fuss is about.
+If, on the other hand, you’re reading this spoiler-free outline of the series as a newbie, and find yourself even remotely intrigued, I would encourage you to sit down with an HBO GO subscription and see what all the fuss is all about.